How Is a Vaginal Yeast Infection Diagnosed?

 If you have had a vaginal yeast infection previously and you're confident that's what you have, you may choose to treat it with an over-the-counter cream or suppository (a medication that dissolves in the vagina).
 These treatments may cause burning or irritation.

-If over-the-counter medications don't help, contact your doctor for treatment with a prescription anti-fungal medication.
+If over-the-counter medications don't help, see your doctor so they can confirm that you do have a yeast infection and then give you a prescription for anti-fungal medications.
 Some yeast infections are resistant to the more common medications and may require different medications or longer treatment.

 Due to the potential for complications, certain women who think they have a vaginal yeast infection should see their doctor and not try to treat it themselves.
 These women may need longer treatment.
 They include: